 Documentation of Confirmed Match: An Applicant Organization shall provide current documentation of all match and this must meet the minimum match requirements outlined in these Guidelines.
 At a minimum, 25% of the match must be evidenced to be in the form of cash.

-Letters of Support, Endorsement, or Resolutions: The Applicant Organization shall provide a list that includes the following information for each letter of support, endorsement or resolution included in the application: name of author, type of communication (letter, petition, resolution, etc.) and organization represented (if applicable).
+Letters of Support, Endorsement or Resolutions: The Applicant Organization shall provide a list that includes the following information for each letter of support, endorsement or resolution included in the application: name of author, type of communication (letter, petition, resolution, etc.) and organization represented (if applicable).
 All letters shall be scanned together and uploaded as a single file.
 Additional letters may be submitted directly to the Division but must be received one month prior to the public meeting where the Florida Historical Commission will review and score applications.

 Photographs: All Applicant Organizations shall provide digital images as specified in the application instructions.
 For Acquisition and Development projects, minimum requirements include current photographs of all exterior elevations, principal interior spaces, and significant architectural features, if available, also provide historic photographs of the property.

 Representative Image: A single representative image of the property or project to be used in the application review meeting shall be submitted by the Applicant Organization.
-The image should convey the theme or purpose of the proposed project.
+The image should convey the theme or purpose of the proposed project, and the property or site should be represented in its current condition.

 Architectural Drawings (for Development and Museum Exhibit projects only): If completed, the Applicant Organization shall provide architectural project schematics or construction documents.

-Appraisal and Purchase Documents (for Acquisition projects only): In this attachment the Applicant Organization must include an appraisal(s), purchase agreement, title/owner search, certified land survey, and archaeological survey report, if applicable.
+Appraisal and Purchase Documents (for Acquisition projects only): In this attachment the Applicant Organization must include an appraisal(s), purchase agreement, title/owner search, certified land survey and archaeological survey report, if applicable.
 For Acquisition projects the maximum grant share shall not exceed the value of the property as determined by a complete appraisal prepared by a Florida State Certified General Real Estate Appraiser.
 If the appraisal exceeds $500,000, a second appraisal must be obtained.
 In such case, the grant award shall not exceed the average of the two appraisals.
 Only the purchase of the Historic Property or archaeological site is eligible for grant funding.
 All closing costs are the responsibility of the Grantee.
 In addition to the supporting documents required for all applications, the application must include the following:

 a.
 A copy of the complete appraisal prepared by a Florida State Certified General Real Estate Appraiser.
 Two appraisals are required if the first appraisal exceeds $500,000;